Prytanis/syllabus/who-we-are.md

 ### Patrick Kelley
 ![alt text](https://pbs.twimg.com/profile_images/2746337559/1460ca3cc59a2459ec258159eb299b70.jpeg "Gorgeous, huh?
 It's just your reflection in my forehead.")

 My homebase is, so far, located at [GitHub](https://github.com/Prytanis).
+I also have a [blog](http://primeministerkelley.blogspot.ca/) for documentation, as per the assignment.

 My open notebook is also on GitHub at a [subordinate page](https://github.com/Prytanis/HIST3907B-ResearchNotes).